ajusa/VNDS-LOVE/README.md

 Many famous visual novels have been ported to this format, which was designed for the Nintendo DS.
 This project lets you play novels like Fate/stay Night, Higurashi, and more!

+## Project Status

+Mostly functional.
+There are no known VNDS related bugs.
+I'm super busy right now, but the project is being actively developed.

 ## Supported Platforms
 Windows, Mac, Linux, and the Nintendo Switch are all fully supported.
 Nintendo 3DS is mostly functional (converting novels for the 3DS is a hassle, so no instructions are provided)